Neither Sex Has a Corner on Sin: The Complicit Women of Isaiah 3-4, Current Events, and Women Attached to Power

 Juli, I would love to hear you discuss this topic, with the added element of spiritual abuse.
 My husband sounds so much like Dr. Welch, except he also acts as the voice of God in my life.
 He accuses me of resisting God, of being unsaved and not the kind of woman God esteems, etc. I’m in counseling and have had a pastor friend reach out to him, but he refuses to consider marriage counseling or meeting with a pastor.
 He says I’m unempowered by God because I’m seeking outside help.[1]

-Continue reading “Five Reasons I Don’t See Male Authority in Genesis 1-3”
+Continue reading “Five Reasons I Don’t See Male-Female Hierarchy in Genesis 1-3”

 Adam and Eve Didn’t Reverse Roles

-Some of you who read my post A Bad Decision and the Fallacy of the Role Reversal Argument had questions about the whole idea of a role reversal.
+Some of you who read my post A Bad Decision and the Fallacy of the Role Reversal Argument had questions about the whole idea of role reversal.
 What I want to do today is explain how Genesis 3 is interpreted to get the idea and how this position misses the point.
+In this post I’m going to respond to the idea of role reversal.
+In my next I will rebut the perspective that headship means authority.

-In case you haven’t heard, “role reversal” is basically the idea that Adam and Eve sinned by reversing their God-ordained gender roles.
+But before we get started, let me explain what a, role reversal is.
+Fundamentally, it is the idea that Adam and Eve sinned by reversing their God-ordained gender roles.
 Eve wanted to be in charge and Adam didn’t.

 Bingo.
 Roles reversed.